headshot of Donald Taylor

 Yates, C.C., Nuschke, A., Rodrigues, M., Whaley, D., Dechant, J.J., Taylor, D.P., & Wells, A. (2017).
 Improved Transplanted Stem Cell Survival in a Polymer Gel Supplemented With Tenascin C Accelerates Healing and Reduces Scarring of Murine Skin Wounds.
 CELL TRANSPLANTATION, 26(1), 103-113.SAGE Publications. doi: 10.3727/096368916X692249.

 Clark, A.M., Wheeler, S.E., Taylor, D.P., Young, C.L., Pillai, V.C., Stolz, D.B., Venkataramanan, R., Lauffenburger, D.A., Griffith, L.G., & Wells, A. (2015).
 Modeling breast cancer dormancy and re-emergence.
-CANCER RESEARCH, 75(9_Supplement).American Association for Cancer Research (AACR). doi: 10.1158/1538-7445.SABCS14-P1-07-01.
+CANCER RESEARCH, 75(9_Supplement), p1-07-01-p1-07-01.American Association for Cancer Research (AACR). doi: 10.1158/1538-7445.SABCS14-P1-07-01.

-Clark, A.M., Wheeler, S.E., Taylor, D.P., Pillai, V.C., Young, C.L., Prantil-Baun, R., Nguyen, T., Stolz, D.B., Borenstein, J.T., Lauffenburger, D.A., Venkataramanan, R., Griffith, L.G., & Wells, A. (2014).
+Clark, A.M., Wheeler, S.E., Taylor, D.P., Pillai, V.C., Young, C.L., Prantil-Baun, R., Transon, N., Stolz, D.B., Borenstein, J.T., Lauffenburger, D.A., Venkataramanan, R., Griffith, L.G., & Wells, A. (2014).
 A microphysiological system model of therapy for liver micrometastases.
-EXPERIMENTAL BIOLOGY AND MEDICINE, 239(9), 1170-1179.Frontiers Media SA. doi: 10.1177/1535370214532596.
+EXPERIMENTAL BIOLOGY AND MEDICINE, 239(9), 1170-1179.Frontiers. doi: 10.1177/1535370214532596.

 Taylor, D.P., Clark, A., Wheeler, S., & Wells, A. (2014).
 Hepatic nonparenchymal cells drive metastatic breast cancer outgrowth and partial epithelial to mesenchymal transition.
-BREAST CANCER RESEARCH AND TREATMENT, 144(3), 551-560.Springer Science and Business Media LLC. doi: 10.1007/s10549-014-2875-0.
+BREAST CANCER RESEARCH AND TREATMENT, 144(3), 551-560.Springer Nature. doi: 10.1007/s10549-014-2875-0.

 Wheeler, S.E., Clark, A.M., Taylor, D.P., Young, C.L., Pillai, V.C., Stolz, D.B., Venkataramanan, R., Lauffenburger, D., Griffith, L., & Wells, A. (2014).
 Spontaneous dormancy of metastatic breast cancer cells in an all human liver microphysiologic system.
-BRITISH JOURNAL OF CANCER, 111(12), 2342-2350.Springer Science and Business Media LLC. doi: 10.1038/bjc.2014.533.
+BRITISH JOURNAL OF CANCER, 111(12), 2342-2350.Springer Nature. doi: 10.1038/bjc.2014.533.

 Taylor, D.P., & Wells, A. (2013).
 Liver nonparenchymal cells drive metastatic breast cancer survival but fail to initiate mesenchymal to epithelial reversion.
-CANCER RESEARCH, 73(3_Supplement), C93.American Association for Cancer Research (AACR). doi: 10.1158/1538-7445.TIM2013-C93.
+CANCER RESEARCH, 73(3_Supplement), c93.American Association for Cancer Research (AACR). doi: 10.1158/1538-7445.TIM2013-C93.

 Taylor, D.P., Wells, J.Z., Savol, A., Chennubhotla, C., & Wells, A. (2013).
 Modeling Boundary Conditions for Balanced Proliferation in Metastatic Latency.
 CLINICAL CANCER RESEARCH, 19(5), 1063-1070.American Association for Cancer Research (AACR). doi: 10.1158/1078-0432.CCR-12-3180.